alex-rbch/GAN_LFW/README.md

   <img src="https://user-images.githubusercontent.com/42875258/143983246-6bd347b8-4dea-4ccc-b42f-4d4f8bf5d5dc.png" width="300">
 </p>

-The fact that the discriminator grades fake images higher than real images.
+The fact that the discriminator grades fake images higher than real images says little about their quality.
+As can be seen in figures above, generator's quality might degrade while the discriminator views its output higher than real images.

 ## Importance of Batchnormalization